 Naturally, there’s a device that allows us to turn vegetables into spaghetti.
 This is the beauty of the modern world.
 The device in and of itself is pretty simple.
-It may not seem necessary until you get your hands on one and realise its full potential as one of the best kitchen gadgets.
-Zucchini is the most commonly spiralised veggie, but you can spiralise just about anything with the Paderno slicer which comes in a two, three or four-blade option to match your needs.
+It may not seem necessary until you get your hands on one and realize its full potential as one of the best kitchen gadgets.
+Zucchini is the most commonly spiralized veggie, but you can spiralize just about anything with the Paderno slicer which comes in a two, three or four-blade option to match your needs.

 FOR THE HEALTHY PANTRY

 Coconut oil has to be the most versatile oil to cook with.
 We recommend keeping it in bulk.
 For one, it’s cheaper to purchase that way, and two… you’re going to go through it quickly!
 It’s packed with good-for-you fats with its medium-chain triglycerides, it has a mild taste, and its smoke point is pretty high, so you can use it for just about any cooking technique.

 It’s no secret that olive oil is good for you.
 It’s rich in monounsaturated fats and antioxidants, and it’s impressively anti-inflammatory.
 Its smoke point is a little low compared to other oils, so it’s not ideal for cooking with high heat.
 Instead, it’s good to have handy for salad dressings, Italian cooking, homemade mayo and quick stir-fries.